 Written Exam: $35

 Clinical Skills Exam: $40

 Step 5 – Get listed in the Alabama Certified Nursing Aide Registry

 After a CNA candidate completes the Nurse Aide Competency Examination, the respective organization that did the testing notifies the Alabama Nurse Aide Registry once state certification requirements have been met.
 Here is a link to the application.

 201 Monroe Street, Suite 700

 CNA salary and jobs in Alabama

-Below is a list of the largest cities in Alabama and further data on nursing assistant pay by area and county.
+Below is a list of the largest cities in Alabama and more data on nursing assistant pay across Alabama.